 By Izzy & Phil from The Gap Decaders

-One of the must-see natural landmarks of France, the Gorge du Verdon, is nestled deep in limestone massifs of Provence.
-The gorge is the deepest and longest in France and should be on your itinerary if you’re planning a French road trip.
+One of the must-see natural landmarks of France and one of Europe’s Natural Wonders, the Gorge du Verdon, is nestled deep in limestone massifs of Provence.
+The gorge is the deepest and longest in France and should be on your itinerary if you are planning a French road trip.

 By Ophelie from limitless Secrets

 The Calanques are a great place for all outdoor and adventure lovers.
-You can hike there, but you can also do some kayak or swim.
+You can hike there, but you can also kayak or swim.
 And they always offer some breathtaking views!
-They are especially popular in spring and summer and they get up to one million visitors every year.
-This is the reason why a National Park was created to protect them.
-The park stretches from Marseille to Cassis and La Ciotat over 24 km and counts 15 calanques in total.
+They are especially popular in spring and summer and get up to one million visitors yearly.

 Pin it for later